jjcremmers/jjcremmers.github.io/_pages/fe-showcase.md

         A high-performance, modular finite element framework for complex, multi-physics problems.
-Designed for researchers and educator who would like to use and implement tradional and unconventional solvers, element formulation and materials models.
+Designed for researchers and educator who would like to use and implement tradional and unconventional solvers, element formulations and materials models.
       </p>
       <div class="fe-hero-badges">
         <span>⚙️ Nonlinear & multi-physics</span>